Austin-For-Everyone/Austin-For-Everone/resources/letter-to-the-editor.md

-# You Have a Voice, and We Want to Hear It
+# You Have a Voice

 This guide should help you pen a letter to the editor of a local publication in support of reforming land use policies or supporting a specific project.
 If you have questions or would like help with review or placement, [feel free to drop us a line](mailto:tannerblair@outlook.com).